In this article, you are going to learn all about incorporating Montessori at home.

 You may also notice in the above picture that all of the activities on the shelf are in a basket or wooden tray, which makes it easier for the child to get the activity themselves and put it back when they are finished with it.

 We also try and always leave each activity unfinished or undone (ie the puzzle pieces are on the side or the stacker isn’t stacked) which helps promote engagement with the activities.

 Rotating your child’s toys weekly is a great way to keep your child engaged with his/her activities.
 We’ve been rotating toys in the playroom every Monday and have found that having a set day works best so we don’t lose track of how long they’ve been out for.

 Observation is important in Montessori.
 If your child is really enjoying or working on mastering certain activities it’s best to keep that toy on display for another week.

 If you’d like to learn more about Montessori playrooms I’ve written a full guide that you can find here.

 Independence in the bedroom is a big part of the Montessori at home approach to parenting.

-There are many ways you can make your little one’s bedroom more Montessori friendly (and I will be doing an entire post about the Montessori bedroom), but it can start with just making things more accessible for the child.
+There are many ways you can make your little one’s bedroom more Montessori friendly (and I go over many of them in our Montessori Toddler Bedroom Tour), but it can start with just making things more accessible for the child.

 This can include having a floor bed instead of a crib to allow your child to get in and out of bed on their own, having activities at their height for them to use when they are in their bedroom, a cozy place to read books, and a toddler-sized wardrobe to allow them more independence with getting dressed for the day.